VSLCatena/AD-Pyad/README.md

 pyad requires pywin32, available at http://sourceforge.net/projects/pywin32.

-Create folder with Python_script_AD.py, config.cfg and two folders called 'logs' and 'reports'
+Create folder with Python_script_AD.py, config.cfg and three folders called 'logs', 'data' and 'reports'

 Fill in config.cfg with desired values

-Get a CSV-file with the following header: ['description','name','phone','mail']
+Get a CSV-file with the following headers and row data: [lidnummer;name;username;phone;email]

 Usage
 ============